csu-hci-projects/Utilizing-Virtual-Reality-for-Space-Education/README.md

 perform the same tour using an Oculus VR headset (Rift S, Quest, Quest 2).
 The map represents a suburban neighborhood built near a forest.
 In front of you are three explorable house, your are free to explore the open environment and within the three houses designated by the play box.
-Your only objective is to explore your environment and the inside of the three houses.
-The designated play is depicted in the image below.
+The only objective is to explore your environment and the inside of the three houses.
+The designated play is depicted in the image below

 ## Experiment